adithyarao3103/chrome-file-explorer/readme.md

 ## Usage

-1. Navigate to any file explorer page in Chrome
+1. Navigate to any local folder page in Chrome
 2. Hover over any supported file link
 3. A preview window will appear showing the file content
 4. For videos, use the player controls to play/pause and adjust volume